laurentopia/GPUAnimator/README.md

 Issues
 - Currently no support for non-looping anims.
 All animations will loop.
 - The Unlit shader is not currently compatible with the above changes.
 - There is an older Asset Store package called Mesh Animator.
-I would like to rename this whole thing to GPUAnimator, but I didn't want to break the diffing or make pull requests disorganized.
+I would like to rename this whole thing to GPUAnimator, but I didn't want to break the diffing or make pull requests disorganized yet.
 - You will need to write your own code to call DoUpdate on each MeshAnimator.
 I may include something for this like a Manager script.

 #### NOTE: To use MeshAnimation library you need to install [Tri Inspector](https://github.com/codewriter-packages/Tri-Inspector) - Free and open-source library that improves unity inspector.